neillrobson/neillrobson.github.io/_drafts/2018-01-18-the-infamous-liebster-award.md

 9. Best board game?
 Best video game?

     Although I've never played a full session before, I have always venerated the Japanese board game [Go](https://en.wikipedia.org/wiki/Go_game) for its simplicity and stunning depth of strategy.
-There is only one type of piece, and they never move once placed, yet it took exponentially more computing power for artificial intelligence to beat a human at Go than it did for the sundry rules and moves in Chess.
+There is only one type of piece, and they never move once placed, yet it took exponentially more computing power for artificial intelligence to beat a human at Go than it did for the game of Chess, with its sundry rules and moves.

     Best video game is, without the shadow of a doubt, [The Witness](http://store.steampowered.com/app/210970/The_Witness/).
 It is a marvellous tapestry outlining human intelligence and philosophy, and a shining example of nonverbal communication.
 It is the one video game that I believe would have engaged C.S.
 Lewis, Steve Jobs, and Douglas Hofstadter alike.